sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 ```
 ### Parameters & Arguments
 arguments is values that  passed to the function but parameters is a variable in a function  definition
-some function don't need any value to work (no parameters)
+some function don't need any value to work (no parameters).

-JS don't mind called function with missing or extra arguments (set to undefined)
+JS don't mind called function with missing or extra arguments (set to undefined).
  ### Coding Examples
 ```javascript
 //add function